Silver (sometimes called silver dapple; in the Rocky Mountain

 The silver gene dilutes any black hair on the horse to shades of chocolate through slate gray, sometimes with dappling, and has an added lightening effect on the mane and tail, turning them silvery gray, straw colored, or even platinum.
 Because

-Morgan mare Amanda's Suzy Q are pictured in it.
-For
+Amanda’s Suzie Q (Devan King x Taha Holly Q), are pictured in it.

 more information about testing your horse for the silver dilution, please